mattfarrow1/mattfarrow1.github.io/_posts/2017-04-28-national-infertility-awareness-week.md

 One of the absolutely incredible things that has come out of this experience is the realization of just how many women and couples struggle with infertility.
 It seems like as soon as we cracked open the door every other person we talked to had their own story.

 Harmonie recalled a birthday party we attended while she was pregnant with our son.
-As the parents talked they realized that of the seven children at the party (plus one on the way), four were conceived through IVF, three through IUI, and three were conceived naturally.
+As the parents talked they realized that of the nine children at the party (plus one on the way), four were conceived through IVF, three through IUI, and three were conceived naturally.

 ### Other Links
 Casey Liss wrote a [great post](https://www.caseyliss.com/2017/4/26/national-infertility-awareness-week) and collected several other reader's stories on his site.